Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Experiments

 \subsection{Main Results}

-Tables~\ref{tab:best_of_run} and~\ref{tab:fixed_budget} summarize the comparison results.
-We report two complementary evaluation settings: 1) \textbf{Best-of-run evaluation.} Table~\ref{tab:best_of_run} reports the best checkpoint obtained during training for each seed.
-This setting measures the highest performance achievable by each method.
-2) \textbf{Fixed-budget evaluation.} Table~\ref{tab:fixed_budget} reports the performance at the final checkpoint corresponding to the 5\% data budget.
-This setting provides a fair comparison under identical training resources.
-Across most configurations, our method achieves competitive or superior performance compared to existing data selection approaches, particularly on the TyDiQA benchmark.
+Tables~\ref{tab:best_of_run} and~\ref{tab:fixed_budget} report results under two complementary evaluation protocols. \textbf{Best-of-run evaluation} (Table~\ref{tab:best_of_run}) reports the best checkpoint per seed, measuring peak achievable performance. \textbf{Fixed-budget evaluation} (Table~\ref{tab:fixed_budget}) reports the final checkpoint at the $5\%$ data budget, providing a fair comparison under identical training resources.
+Filter-then-Weight achieves the strongest results on both backbones across both metrics on TyDiQA and on Llama-3.2-1B for MMLU; on Qwen3-0.6B/MMLU it is competitive with the strongest baseline.
+We discuss the comparisons by baseline category below.

-\textbf{Comparison with Full-Data Training.} Consistent with prior work, several selection-based methods outperform full-data training despite using only a small fraction of the available samples.
-This suggests that removing noisy or redundant data can improve fine-tuning efficiency.
-Our method generally follows this trend and often surpasses the full-data baseline under the same compute budget.
-However, on certain configurations (e.g., MMLU with Qwen3-0.6B), the full-data baseline remains competitive, indicating that the effectiveness of data selection may depend on the alignment between the training corpus and the evaluation distribution.

-\textbf{Comparison with Selection-Only Methods.} TracIn and LESS primarily rely on gradient similarity between training and validation samples and do not explicitly consider interactions among selected samples.
-GREATS partially addresses this limitation by greedily modeling intra-batch interactions.
-In contrast, our framework introduces a subsequent weighting stage that assigns continuous weights to the selected samples, allowing the resulting batch gradient to better approximate the target gradient direction.
-Empirically, this design improves performance across several settings.

-\textbf{Comparison with Coupled Selection-Weighting Methods.} GRAD-MATCH jointly performs selection and weighting using OMP-based optimization.
-While effective in smaller models~\citep{killamsetty2021grad}, we observe that this coupled formulation can be unstable for LLMs due to randomness and noise in gradient estimates, arising from LLM architecture, data sampling and random projection, etc. By decoupling the process into separate selection and weighting stages, our method enables a more stable optimization procedure based on non-negative least squares.

-\textbf{Training Data Ratio Study.} To further analyze data efficiency, we measure performance as a function of the cumulative training data ratio.
-Figure~\ref{fig:data_ratio_f1} reports the TyDiQA F1 score as the proportion of utilized training samples increases up to the 5\% budget, around which the model performance gradually converges.
-All selection-based methods significantly outperform the origin baseline at very early stage, suggesting a small set of informative instruction examples can substantially improve model performance in this task.
-Importantly, our method consistently achieves higher performance than other selection strategies across most data ratios.
-This suggests that the proposed selection and weighting mechanism enables more effective utilization of training samples.
-Specifically, the performance differences are more pronounced at smaller data ratios.
-This suggest that selecting informative samples can be particularly important when training signal is scarce.